 j) Water mist system / portable fire extinguisher

-k) Long range foam monitors; fire detection and alarm system, etc.
+k) Long-range foam monitors; fire detection and alarm systems, etc.

 l) Oil/Gas Processing Plants